ETHOS

 As individuals we are each actively involved in climate action campaigning, and as a practice we openly support those campaigns and declare a climate and ecological emergency.
 We take this very seriously, and it impacts every decision we make.
 We're each part of ACAN (Architects Climate Action Network) where we help raise awareness and share knowledge on low-carbon materials and regenerative building.

-As a practice, we have all decided to pledge not to fly,
+As a practice, we have decided to pledge not to fly,

 and to follow a mostly plant-based diet.